sass/sass/proposal/color-4-new-spaces.md

       * Let `input-space` be the first element in `components`.

+      * If `input-space` is not an unquoted string, throw an error.

       * Set `space` be the result of [looking up a known color space] with the name `input-space`.